phaidon/Piwik/README.markdown

 ## Changelog

 ### Piwik 1.3.0
-  * Migrated to Core-2.0 spec for improved compatibility with Zikula 1.4.3+.
+  * Migrated to Core-2.0 spec for improved compatibility with Zikula 1.4.3+, #14.
+  * Migrated from Smarty to Twig.
+  * Migrated to Symfony Forms.
+  * Migrated JS from Prototype to jQuery, #15.

 ### Piwik 1.2.0
   * Workaround for Zikula < 1.3.4 and lang != en.